Sam-Hildebrand/the-blog/index.md

 ---
 ## Welcome!

 You've stumbled across the **ScH** blog!
-How benificial for both of us.
+How beneficial for both of us.
 I hope to post my thoughts or stuff I do and things here occasionally.

 _(Hey! this blog has [RSS](https://sam-hildebrand.github.io/the-blog/feed.xml)!)_